iotaledger/goshimmer/documentation/docs/protocol_specification/components/overview.md

 ### Tip Manager

 The first check done in the tip manager is the eligibility check (i.e., subjective timestamp is ok), after passing it, a block is said to be `eligible` for tip selection (otherwise, it's `not eligible`).
 If a block is eligible for [tip selection](tangle.md#tsa) and its payload is `liked`, along with all its weak past cone, the block is added to the strong tip pool and its parents are removed from the strong tip pool.
-If a block is eligible for tip selection, its payload is `liked` but its branch is not liked it is added to the weak tip pool.
+If a block is eligible for tip selection, its payload is `liked` but its conflict is not liked it is added to the weak tip pool.